Source materials for "Conversations With Crazy Horse" by Bruce Brown

 This was the last battle I, myself, saw Crazy Horse take part in.
 The Indians call it "The Fight Where We Lost The Black Hills".

 Six Indians were taken prisoner in this battle; we call them the Black Hills captives.
-Charging Bear (Little Big Man) was one of the captive.
+Charging Bear (Little Big Man) was one of the captives.
 [Note: Short Bull's memory appears to be in error on this point, for the Crazy Horse Surrender Ledger lists Little Big Man among the 899 Sioux and Cheyenne who surrendered with Crazy Horse on May 6, 1877.]

 The Nebraska Indian Wars Reader edited by R. Eli Paul, University of Nebraska Press, Lincoln, NE 1998, p 204 - 205